aws/aws-cdk-rfcs/text/0192-remove-constructs-compat.md

 to have the same name as the class `Construct` and `Construct` (this name is preserved in .NET to the constructor), and jsii does not have any support for per-language naming.

+We also considered the name `constructNode` as an alternative but there is no additional value in the word "node" being included, especially given the type is `Node`.

 References:

 - Pull request to change all occurances of `node` to `construct` in the AWS CDK codebase: <https://github.com/aws/aws-cdk/pull/9557>